 • steps 7-9 take three years each

-It normally takes 18 years to advance from step 1 to step 10 within a single GS grade if an employee remains in that single grade.
+It normally takes 18 years to advance from step 1 to step 10 within a single GS grade, assuming you remain in that single grade.
 However, employees can advance steps based on outstanding performance ratings, though only one per year.

 GS grades do not just denote levels of pay but also levels of responsibility for the work undertaken.
 There is even a guidance laying out the responsibilities associated with 0193 archaeologists and the different GS grades.

 “Regardless of the specialization, positions in this series are characterized, at the full performance levels (GS-9 and above), by the ability to apply professional knowledge and skills to the solution of problems generally concerned with nonroutine phases of archeological work.

 Also included in this series are positions generally at the lower levels (GS-5 and GS-7) involving performance of archeological duties in a trainee or developmental capacity when the following factors are present: An actual objective of the work is to prepare the employees for full-professional archeological work of a higher level; there is a line of promotion to full-professional positions in the organization; assigned duties are of such a nature and variety as to constitute important elements of preparation for full-professional archeology work; assigned duties include or require the study of new developments in the technical literature in archaeology and related professional fields of work; the employees possess the qualifications which are consonant with professional scientific or technical training equivalent to that represented by graduation from an accredited college or university; and the supervision exercised over the positions is directed in part to the career development of the employees.”